 No. Each party must bear its own attorney's fees and costs.

 Injured by civil extortion in California?
 Call us for help…

-Call us at 855-JUSTICE or fill out the form on this page to discuss your case in confidence with an experienced California injury lawyer.
+Call us at 855-LAWFIRM or fill out the form on this page to discuss your case in confidence with an experienced California injury lawyer.

 - California Penal Code Section 518.